vuminhkh/tosca-runtime/README.md

 * A compiler, which from a tosca recipe, generates deployment code.
 * A runtime which is capable of deploying generated code by the compiler (deployment orchestrator).

+Advantage of Tosca Runtime:
+* Agent-less, not any process is spawn on the target VM, so much more rapid, artifact is executed directly from the CLI on the target VM (or docker ...), script's log can be followed by the end user
+* It can work manager-less (only a docker daemon is required), to deploy on docker or even to deploy on a distant IAAS (from the moment when the target VMs are reachable)
+* Each deployment is self-contained, a deployment in failure will never impact others, possibility to stop, move the deployment manager agents to other machine, restart in all transparency without the deployed applications even know about it.

 Tosca Runtime's aim is to become a basic development kit for Tosca as much as a JDK for Java.
+It focus on the aspects simplicity, light weight, rapidity to develop Tosca recipe, to test and to deploy.

 Architecture
 ============================
 Basically, Tosca Runtime is a set of command line tools that make development/deployment of Tosca recipe quicker.
 Tosca Runtime for the moment target Docker and OpenStack as IaaS Provider.

 Those are main components and features: